 TGah Editor: Change the paragraph below as follows (#4195, 3143):

-The CCMP Update Present subfield is 1 bit and is set to 1 to indicate the intended receiver of the Header Compression request to update the base packet number (BPN) and Key ID fields for the specified TID in the CCMP Update field.
-It is set to 1 in the Header Compression response to confirm update of the fields.
+The CCMP Update Present subfield is 1 bit and is set to 1 to indicate the intended receiver of the Header Compression request to update the base packet number (BPN) and Key ID fields for the specified TID/ACI in the CCMP Update field.
+It is set to 1 in the Header Compression response to confirm update of the fields or to indicate decryption error for the specified TID/ACI.
 Otherwise, it is set to 0 to indicate either no CCMP update request or no CCMP update confirmation.

 The A3 field in the Header Compression element is present if the Request/Response subfield is 0 and the Store A3 subfield is 1.
 Otherwise, it is not present.